Everyone loves a good Apocalypse and everyone seems to love John Martin’s work. I certainly did.

 I saw this the other night and was blown away.
 I knew it had puppet horses in it but little else.

-The play is about a horse called Joey and a farm lad from Devon called Albert.
+War Horse is about a horse called Joey and a farm lad from Devon called Albert.
 Albert’s drunken dad buys Joey when he is wasted and feeling competitive at an auction.
 He makes Albert look after the horse and a touching bond soon forms between them.
 When Joey is then sold by his drunken dad to the army and sent to Belgium as a cavalry horse, Albert gets a little pissed off.
 He runs away from home and decides to enlist to fight in World War One.
 In order to find his horse.

 The story is ok and provides a backdrop to the main events and effects of the play.
-As I mentioned, all I knew about this play was that it had puppet horses.
+As I mentioned, all I knew about War Horse was that it had puppet horses.
 Life size puppet horses with people riding around on them galloping over fields or charging at the Hun.
 They are pretty astounding and the puppeteers do a genius job of bringing them to life.
 They even have realistically moving ears.
 There are three people for each horse.
 Two inside (think pantomime horse) and one moving the head.
 It’s brilliantly done and you really start to feel affection for the horses, which is doubly well done as I don’t like horses all that much in real life.

 There are a couple of other animals too, most notably a humorous goose.